iZwag/ha-gullburet/README.md

 - Mosquitto

 ### Dashboard services
-To display relevant info about life in Oslo and Norway, here are some public APIs that are being consumed:
+To display relevant info about life in Oslo, here are some public APIs that are being consumed:
 - Entur (Ruter): Public transportation
 - Met.no (Yr): Weather
 - Tibber: Local electricity ratings, including fees
 - Elvia: Electrical grid usage, variable and fixed price rating, including fees

-#### How I made my Zigbee network more reliable
+## How I made my Zigbee network more reliable

 - Switched to a PoE Zigbee coordinator, to escape the previous USB-stick solution which is at the mercy reliability-wise of its host's power management - which in the case of the RPi is horrible
-- Switched from **ZHA** to **Zigbee2MQTT** because it is compatible with more devices.
+- Switched from ZHA to **Zigbee2MQTT** because it is compatible with more devices.
 [Check the compatibility list for Zigbee devices here](https://zigbee.blakadder.com/all.html), and it is more configurable.
 - Intentionally chose a specific Zigbee-channel to reduce interference with Wi-Fi.
 [This article explains overlapping channels between Wi-Fi and Zigbee](https://www.metageek.com/training/resources/zigbee-wifi-coexistence/).
 I use Wi-Fi channels 6 and 11 for guest and IoT 2.4GHz Wi-Fis respectively, so I chose Zigbee channel 11 (equal to Wi-Fi channel 1) to be as away from these as possible.
 - Connected the Zigbee coordinator with a 3m cable away from the host, as well as away from Wi-Fi APs and big metal objects.
-- Add relaying devices first to the network (devices powered by wire), starting with the closest ones to the coordinator first.
-Then add edge devices (powered by battery) last.
-This enables a strong mesh-network.
+- Added relaying devices first to the network (devices powered by wire), starting with the closest ones to the coordinator first.
+Then addd edge devices (powered by battery) last.
+Its a best practice for a strong mesh-network.
+- With Z2M instead of ZHA, I could move Philips Hue-devices off its own bridge into the Zigbee-network, reducing interference.

-### How I made the 3D Floorplan
+## How I made the 3D Floorplan

 The Floorplan-view is built up of different layers of pre-rendered PNGs.
 Take a look in the `/www/floorplan`-directory of the repo to see the images.
 Images was created like this:
 1. Download and install the free software, Sweet Home 3D.
 Also get the available furniture/interior model packages that are also available for free, that must be downloaded separately.